Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/New-AzureRmDataFactoryV2IntegrationRuntimeKey.md

 ```

 ## DESCRIPTION
-The cmdlet New-AzureRmDataFactoryV2IntegrationRuntimeKey regenerates the integration runtime key with the key name specified by 'KeyName' parameter.
-The previous key will be invalid.
+The cmdlet **New-AzureRmDataFactoryV2IntegrationRuntimeKey** regenerates the integration runtime key with the key name specified by 'KeyName' parameter.
+The previous key will is invalid.

 ## EXAMPLES